Sandy Curtis, Director of Residence Life

 Melissa Neidigh, Associate Director of Operations

 Melissa has served as the Associate Director for Operations since May 2012.
 She oversees human resources, operations, technology and training for full time staff.
-She also oversees the Griz Card Center, and sits on the Student Affairs Assessment Committee, Day of Dialogue, and American with Disabilities Act (ADA) Team.
+She also oversees the Griz Card Center, and sits on the Student Affairs Assessment Committee, DiverseU, and the Diversity Advisory Council.
 Melissa received her BS in Political Science from the University of Wisconsin – Eau Claire and her Master of Public Administration from the University of Montana.
 She worked at the Griz Card Center for 6 years prior to moving over to Turner Hall.
 She also worked in the nonprofit sector in the Twin Cities and was an Americorps VISTA in Minneapolis before moving to Montana.
+Melissa is also currently serving as a board member for the National Association of Campus Card Users (NACCU).
 In her free time she enjoys playing board games, spending time with her family, and enjoying the outdoors in the shade.

 Brad Hall, Associate Director of Facilities & Maintenance